Viva-Lambda/lambdascript/docs/notes.md

 macros: basic metaprogramming facilities

+### Memory Model

+LambdaScript has a very simple memory model that resembles to that of c++.
+This would be decided later on.

+The `:` operator declares abstractions, records and concepts.
+During the binding of these structures the required memory is allocated.

+The deallocation of that memory is done using `~` operator, which takes any binding of a record or an abstraction and outputs a boolean value.
+If the operation is successful we output a true value, if it is not successful we output false.
+The location of this deallocation is determined by the flow statements.

 ### Operators

 Operators are the fundamental signals that is used by the compiler to parse the source code.
 Each construct of the language has an operator associated to it.

+Declarations use `:`: declares given abstraction, record or concept.

+Removal use `~`: removes given abstraction, record instance, from memory.

 Abstractions use `$`: